MagnusCole/aqxion-site/docs/07-Legal/privacy_policy.md

-# Privacy Policy (placeholder)
+# Privacy Policy

-AQXION™ operates this website as an informational portal only.

-* No personal data is collected.
+This site is purely informational.
-* No third‑party cookies are set.
+No cookies or trackers are used.
-* Contact emails are handled manually and stored offline.

-Full policy will be published before any automated data capture.
+Emails to deal@aqxion.com are confidential and deleted upon request.
+AQXION™ is a strategic acquisition entity registered in Peru and Delaware.